Matt Hardy: Departure and sporadic appearances (2005)

 Along with his friend Rhyno, Hardy was released by WWE on April 11, 2005.
-Hardy's release was largely due to unprofessional conduct with social media after discovering that Lita was having a real-life affair with his best friend Edge.
-The public knowledge of the affair and Hardy's release led to Edge and Lita receiving jeers from the crowds at WWE events, often resulting in chants of "You screwed Matt!", and, "We want Matt!", which meant kayfabe storylines being affected considering that Lita was married to Kane at the time in kayfabe.
-Edge and Lita used the affair and fan backlash to become a hated on-screen couple, which led to Lita turning heel for the first time in over five years.
+Hardy's release was largely due to unprofessional conduct on social media after discovering that Lita was having a real-life affair with his best friend Edge.
+The public knowledge of the affair and Hardy's release led to Edge and Lita receiving jeers from the crowds at WWE events, often resulting in chants of "You screwed Matt!", and, "We want Matt!", which meant kayfabe storylines were being affected, considering that Lita was married to Kane at the time in kayfabe.
+Edge and Lita used the affair and fan backlash to become a hated on-screen couple, which led to Lita turning heel.

-Fans began a petition on the internet, wanting WWE to re-sign Hardy, and amassed over fifteen thousand signatures.
+Fans began a petition on the internet, wanting WWE to re-sign Hardy, and amassed over 15,000 signatures.
 Hardy released two character promotional vignettes, that he was planning to use before he was offered a new contract.
 He called himself The Angelic Diablo with the tagline "the scar will become a symbol" in reference to the way in which he had been treated by Amy and Adam.
 On the June 20 episode of Raw, during the storyline wedding of Edge and Lita, Hardy's entrance music and video were played when the priest asked if anyone had a reason why Edge and Lita should not be wed.